Sheriff investigating threats against Boquist

-The Polk County Sheriff’s Office is investigating two letters and multiple voicemails that contain threats against Sen. Brian Boquist (R-Dallas).
+POLK COUNTY — The Polk County Sheriff’s Office is investigating two letters and three voicemails that contain threats against Sen. Brian Boquist (R-Dallas).

+“They all referenced the State Police and to get back and do ‘his job’ in one way or another,” Polk County Sheriff Mark Garton said.
+“Based on those statements, they must have been talking about the walkout and Governor (Kate Brown) asking OSP to locate the senators.
+The general gist of all the letters and voicemails stem from Sen. Boquist’s comments about sending bachelors and be heavily armed.”

+Republican senators walked out June 20 to stop a vote on a sweeping environmental proposal.

+Boquist said state police sent out to bring him in should be “bachelors” and be “heavily armed.”

-The first letter is postmarked June 21 out of Portland, said Polk County Sheriff Mark Garton.
+The first letter is postmarked June 21 out of Portland, Garton said.

 He said the return address is the State Capitol.